 - Be Aware – A Wedding Is a Sort of Family Reunion

-In Germany, the dream wedding month is May.
-Many young couples want to get married in May because it is the first real spring month with the first real warm days in Germany.
+In Germany, the dream wedding month is May because it is the first real spring month with the first real warm days.
 The trees are green and the flowers, bushes and trees are in full bloom.
-Somehow they associate May with sunshine and hope.
-Actually, May is the rainiest month in Germany.
+Somehow couples associate May with sunshine and hope.
+However, actually, May is the rainiest month in Germany.
 When I told my sister, she switched her wedding to October.
 And yes, she had a sunny warm Indian Summer day on her wedding day.

 In some regions, women wear a hat.
-This accessory makes the outfit very sophisticated.
-The hardest part is to find a hat that goes with the vibe of the outfit.
-How lucky are our sis in Great Britain where there are still hat makers and stores with huge selections!
+This accessory makes the outfit very sophisticated (see above inspiration photos).
+Add a hat in the vibe of your outfit.

-Since weddings are also some sort of family reunion you may want to also take in to consideration what to wear at a family reunion to not become the amusement of the freshly weds future kids at a family reunion down the road.
+Since weddings are also some sort of family reunion, you consider what to wear at a family reunion to not become the amusement of the freshly weds’ future kids at a family reunion down the road.

 Photos: G. Kramm

 © 2013-2023 Nicole Mölders | All rights reserved